mia-platform/documentation/docs/development_suite/api-console/api-design/mongo_views.md

 Moreover, from version 11.5.0 of the Console you can also decide to enable lookups to get [Writable Views](/runtime_suite/crud-service/50_writable_views.md).
 To do that you have to enable the _Enable Lookup_ toggle included next to the `source` collection input.

 :::caution
-To enable lookup, the CRUD Service installed in the project must be of version 6.9.0 or superior in every environment.
+To enable lookup, the CRUD Service installed in the project must be of version 6.9.0 or superior, as explicitely in the Docker Image of your service.
+If you're using a public variable to have different versions among environments, make sure every environment have version 6.9.0 or superior.
 :::

 ### Fields